rparak/Object_Detection_Synthetic_Data/README.md

 $ ../user_name> conda rename -n {old_name} {name_name}
 ```

-## Data Acquisition from the PhoXi 3D Scanner M:
+## Data Acquisition from the PhoXi 3D Scanner M

 The Harvester Python library was used for image acquisition.
 Harvester is a Python library that aims to make the image acquisition process in your computer vision application easy.
 ```bash